 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-:
+Anja Baufeld: The co-culture of bovine theca and granulosa cells serves as a reliable foundation to analyze paracrine signaling and substrate transport between the steroidogenic cells of the follicle.

 What are the most recent developments in your field of research?